 - Ultimate List of Boredom Buster Activities from The Imagination Tree.
 This is one of my favourite sites for kids’ activities.
 This post is a list of over 100 simple play activities that encourage creativity.

 - Educational Summer Boredom Busters.
 Some great ideas for activities with a bit of an educational bent.
 My son LOVES this kind of stuff, especially science projects.
 Just because school is out, doesn’t mean learning stops.

 - Boredom Buster Jar.
 A cute way to present activity ideas to kids.
 I love the way it’s colour-coded by activity type.

 - Make a Smash Book.
 What’s a smash book, you might ask?
-Well it’s scrapbooking the way we used to do it when we were young, before it became a ‘thing’ and all frou frouy.
-This is simple scrapbooking on the go.
-A great way to remember what you did during the summer holidays!
+Well, it’s scrapbooking the way we used to do it when we were young before it became a thing.
+This is a simple scrapbooking on the go.
+A great way to remember what you did during the holidays!